LGBTQ rights in Kansas: Sports

 In both April 2021 and April 2022, the Kansas Legislature passed bills (twice over) that ban transgender athletes from participating in any female sports team, but Governor Laura Kelly vetoed both bills.

 As of February 2023, the Kansas State High School Activities Association stated that schools may decide on a case-by-case basis the appropriate athletic gender team for a transgender student.

 On February 22, 2023, the Kansas House voted 82–40 to ban transgender girls from girls' sports, while the Kansas Senate voted 26–11 to ban doctors from providing gender-affirming care to minors and voted 26–10 to bar transgender people of any age from gendered public accommodations like bathrooms, requiring them to use the space associated with their gender assigned at birth.
 These were not veto-proof majorities: the House bill was two votes short, and the two Senate bills were each one vote short.
 In March 2023, Governor Kelly vetoed the bill for the third time.
+However, the veto was overridden by the legislature, and the bill went into effect on July 1.

-Just immediately before Easter, the Kansas Legislature voted (by a two-thirds majority) in both houses to override and bypass the Governor veto to enact the legislation on legally banning transgender individuals from female sports and athletics - effective from July 1.
+Health care

-Healthcare
+On April 12, 2024, Governor Kelly vetoed SB 233, a bill that would have banned gender-affirming care for minors under the age of 18.
+The Republican-led legislature attempted to override the veto, but failed to reach two-thirds majority by two votes.

-On April 12, 2024, Governor Laura Kelly vetoed legislation that sought to ban, without exception, best-practice healthcare for transgender Kansans under the age of 18.
-Republicans did not coordinate a two-thirds majority to override her veto.
-On February 11, 2025, Kelly again vetoed a proposed ban.
-In late February 2025, the governor's veto was overridden by a two-thirds majority of the Kansas legislature.
-The healthcare ban went into effect 30 days later.
+In February 2025, Kelly vetoed the similar SB 63; this time, the veto was overridden by the legislature on February 18, 2025.
+In May 2026, State District Judge Carl Folsom III granted a temporary injunction blocking enforcement of the bill, as part of an ACLU-backed lawsuit by the parents of two teenagers undergoing gender-affirming care.